⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 An inviting staircase leads us on… (Photo by Andrew Nugara)

-It’s remarkable how the east face of Blakiston looks entirely unassailable from “Igneous”, yet once you are on it, it is an entirely manageable slope.
+It’s remarkable how the southeast face of Piinaquiium / Ahkoinimahstakoo (Mount Blakiston) looks entirely unassailable from “Igneous”, yet once you are on it, it is an entirely manageable slope.

 It did not take long until we were high above “Igneous Peak”.